SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Distributed Binary Search Stage

-\addedHL{As explained in~\autoref{subsec: E-serenade}, during the binary search process, on each non-ouroboros cycle a message (to ``bookkeeping'' the weight information) is transmitted only when the search administrator moves from one vertex to another, so the additional message complexity of E-SERENADE, in the worst-case, is $1$ message per vertex.
-It can be shown that the average additional message complexity per vertex is bounded by $O(\frac{\log^2 N}{N})$, which is even smaller asymptotically. }
+{\bf Message Complexity}.
+As explained in~\autoref{subsubsec: b-search}, during the binary search, on each non-ouroboros cycle a message (to maintaining the weight information) is transmitted only when the search administrator moves from one vertex to another, so the message complexity of the binary search, in the worst-case, is at most $1$ message per vertex.
+Each message needs $\lceil\log_2\log_2N\rceil\!+\!C$ bits, where $C$ is the number of bits for encoding $w_r(\cdot)\!-\!w_g(\cdot)$. }